Responses to the COVID-19 pandemic in October 2020: 25 October

 Spain declared a national state of emergency after a surge in COVID-19 cases and imposed a countrywide curfew.

 28 October

-The French Government has announced a nationwide lockdown today while the German Government has agreed to impose a four-week partial restriction period in response to a surge of case in Europe.
+The French Government has announced a nationwide lockdown today while the German Government has agreed to impose a four-week partial restriction period in response to a surge of cases in Europe.

 31 October

 British Prime Minister Boris Johnson has announced a four-week lockdown in England after one million new cases were reported.
 Non-essential shops and hospitality will close for four weeks but takeaways, schools, colleges and universities will remain open.

 Reactions and measures in South and Southeast Asia

 3 October

 Malaysian Senior Minister Ismail Sabri Yaakob has announced that the Malaysian Government would not be re-imposing lockdown measures despite a spike in cases since the majority of cases have been reported in detention centres and isolated districts.

 5 October

-Malaysian Senior Minister Ismail Sabri Yaakob announced that the districts of Kota Kinabalu, Penampang, and Putatan in the state of Sabah would be placed under a Conditional Movement Control Oder (MCO) commencing 7 October.
+Malaysian Senior Minister Ismail Sabri Yaakob announced that the districts of Kota Kinabalu, Penampang, and Putatan in the state of Sabah would be placed under a Conditional Movement Control Order (MCO) commencing 7 October.
 Under this conditional MCO, travel and commercial activities within these districts will be limited while only essential health and food services will be allowed to operate.